dkermer/tutorials/content/posts/Character_Endoding.md

 ### Non-English Languages

 All Unicode/UTF schemes can store and display **any character in any language** with [quite limited exceptions](http://www.unicode.org/standard/unsupported.html) (ex. new languages).
-It even supports [right-to-left languages](http://unicode.org/faq/bidi.html).
-Thus, if a software supports Unicode, it can work with your data.
+The Unicode scheme even supports [right-to-left languages](http://unicode.org/faq/bidi.html) and bidirectional text, but not all programs will necessarily display it correctly (e.g., in the correct order).
+Thus, if a software supports Unicode, it can work with all data in at least right-to-left scripts.
 Note that a given font may not include all characters.
 Plus, the software may not display menus and messages in your language.
 The latter requires understanding the meaning of the language and must be created individually.

 #### Byte ≠ Character